 - Further education and retraining costs

 - Alimony payments

-- Contributions in recognised forms to own pension provisioning (3a pillar)
+- Contributions in recognized forms to own pension provisioning (third pillar)

 - Childcare costs

 Such claims can be submitted in most cantons.
 Usually, the cantons provide a special form that needs to be completed and additional deductions must properly be documented.
 Some cantons require completion of a full tax return in order to have these deductions taken into account.

 If a correction of withholding tax is applied for, the application has to be submitted by 31 March of the following year.
 In most cantons, this is a fixed deadline that cannot be extended.